vishnujangid88/TalentScout/README.md

-# TalentScout - AI/ML Hiring Assistant
+# TalentScout -  Your AI Hiring Assistant

 An intelligent hiring assistant chatbot that collects candidate details, parses tech stacks, and generates tailored technical questions.
 Built with Streamlit and a pluggable LLM client (OpenAI or deterministic fallback).
 Optional sentiment analysis is included.